codegregcode/echium_photo_portfolio/README.md

 # echium_photo_portfolio

 This is a photo journal that I've made using React, Yet Another React Lightbox and Firebase.
-The project setup also includes essential tools for development, testing and linting to ensure the best performance and the highest code quality.

 ## Usage